andreasmhallberg/readingnotes/Braze, 2002. Readers' Eye Movements Distinguish Anomalies of Form and Content.md

   - Reaction to syntactic anomalies immediate but disappear later in sentence.
   - Reaction to pragmatic anomalies not immediate but lingers and peaks at end of sentence, with regressions to anomalous verb.

+- [No report on results from comprehension questions.]

 @eye-tracking
 @reading
 @syntax